 Furthermore, the attention of such a legendary father would have also been grabbed through the sacrifice of a Roman general or the souls of the enemy.

 Being another significant variation of Mars on the battlefield, Mars Gradivus was the go-to god whenever a soldier took on the grand oath of not being a coward in war.
 Swearing fealty to him meant commitment on the battlefield and marching forth with the utmost honor.

 Hence, Mars Gradivus was the embodiment of striding into the enemy lines with valor, which is also reflected in his name.
 “Gradivus” is derived from the word “gradus,” which, besides meaning a classical dictionary, also means “march.”

-Straying away from the thundering cacophony of the battlefield, Mars Augustus is a god that takes on the duties of ensuring honor within imperial families and groups.
+Straying away from the thundering cacophony of the battlefield, Mars Augustus is a god who takes on the duties of ensuring honor within imperial families and groups.
 This included countless cults around Rome and the Emperor himself paying their respects to the Roman god of war to win his blessings.

-In return, Mars Augustus would happily favor the Emperor’s prosperity, and the general wellbeing of whichever cult worshiped him.
+In return, Mars Augustus would happily favor the Emperor’s prosperity, and the general well-being of whichever cult worshiped him.